zio/zio/docs/ecosystem/templates.md

 List of project starters, bootstrap tools or, templates.

-- [zio-akka-quickstart.g8](https://github.com/ScalaConsultants/zio-akka-quickstart.g8) — A Giter8 template for a basic Scala application build using ZIO, Akka HTTP and Slick
+- [zio-scala2-quickstart.g8](https://github.com/ScalaConsultants/zio-scala2-quickstart.g8) — A Giter8 template for a basic Scala 2 application with a choice of libraries to use (Akka HTTP, ZIO HTTP, Quill, Slick)
-- [zio-dotty-quickstart.g8](https://github.com/ScalaConsultants/zio-dotty-quickstart.g8) — A Giter8 template for a basic Dotty application build using ZIO
+- [zio-scala3-quickstart.g8](https://github.com/ScalaConsultants/zio-scala3-quickstart.g8) — A Giter8 template for a basic Scala 3 application with ZIO HTTP and Quill